NguyenChien510/LaptopShop/README.md

 💻 Laptop Store Website Project – PBL3
 🔍 System Overview

-This project is a Laptop Store e-commerce website designed to help users search, compare, and purchase laptops efficiently.
+This project is a Laptop Store e-commerce website designed to help users easily search, compare, and purchase laptops online.
-The system is inspired by real-world online tech stores and was developed as part of our PBL4 project, focusing on clean backend architecture, detailed product comparison, secure authentication, and smooth online payment.
+The system is inspired by real-world technology retail platforms and was developed as part of the PBL4 project, with a focus on clean backend architecture, detailed product comparison, secure authentication, and smooth online payment integration.

 🌟 Key Features
 🔐 User Authentication & Security

 User registration and login system

-Google OAuth integration for quick sign-in
+Google OAuth integration for fast and convenient sign-in

-Secure session handling and role-based access control
+Secure session handling with role-based access control

 💻 Laptop Browsing & Advanced Comparison